firefly-cpp/TCXReader.jl/README.md

 ## Detailed insights ✨
 🚀
 - **TCXReader** is a Julia package that provides a simple interface for reading and processing .tcx files, commonly used by Garmin devices and other GPS-enabled fitness devices to store workout data.
-- **TCXActivity**: Access metadata about the workout, including the activity type, start time, and total distance.
+- **TCXActivity**: Access metadata about the workout, including the activity type, start time, total distance, max speed, average/max heart rate, average/max cadence, average/max watts, total ascent, total descent, and max altitude.
 - **TCXAuthor**: Retrieve information about the author of the workout, including name, build version, language ID, and part number.
-- **TCXLap**: Retrieve information about laps within a workout, including start and end times, total distance, and total time.
+- **TCXLap**: Retrieve information about laps within a workout, including start and end times, total distance, total time, and maximum speed.
-- **TCXTrackPoint**: Access detailed information about each trackpoint in a workout, including time, latitude, longitude, altitude, and heart rate.
+- **TCXTrackPoint**: Access detailed information about each trackpoint in a workout, including time, latitude, longitude, altitude, heart rate, cadence, speed, and watts.

 ## Installation 📦